What Is an FHA Loan?

 How Do FHA Loans Work?

-Private lenders issue FHA loans and the FHA provides the lender with a guarantee to reduce the lender’s risk.
-To get a loan, start with a local loan originator, online mortgage broker, or loan officer at your financial institution.
+To get an FHA loan, start with a local loan originator, online mortgage broker, or loan officer at your financial institution.
 Discuss your options, including FHA loans and alternatives, and decide on the right program for your needs.

 Mortgage insurance: The FHA promises to repay lenders if a borrower defaults on an FHA loan.
-To fund that obligation, the FHA charges borrowers (that’s you) a fee.
+To fund that obligation, the FHA charges you a fee as the borrower.

-- Home buyers who use FHA loans pay an upfront mortgage insurance premium (MIP) of 1.75 percent.
+- Homebuyers who use FHA loans pay an upfront mortgage insurance premium (MIP) of 1.75%.

 - Borrowers also pay a modest ongoing fee with each monthly payment, which depends on the risk the FHA takes with your loan.
 Shorter-term loans, smaller balances, and larger down payments result in lower monthly insurance costs.
-Those charges range from 0.45 percent to 1.05 percent annually.
-Most borrowers with a small down payment and 30-year loan pay 0.85 percent (or 85 basis points).
+Those charges range from 0.45% to 1.05% annually.
+Most borrowers with a small down payment and 30-year loan pay 0.85% (or 85 basis points).

 FHA loans are available for multiple types of properties.
-In addition to standard single-family homes, you can buy duplexes, manufactured homes, and other types of properties.
+In addition to standard single-family homes, you can buy duplexes, manufactured homes, or other types of properties.

-While FHA loans come with appealing features, it’s still worth comparing them to conventional loans
+While FHA loans come with appealing features, it’s still worth comparing them to conventional loans.
+There can be some pitfalls that go along with this type of loan.

 Mortgage insurance: With FHA loans, the upfront mortgage insurance premium may increase your loan balance, and monthly FHA premiums can cost more than private mortgage insurance would cost.
 What’s more, in many cases, it’s impossible to cancel mortgage insurance on FHA loans.
 But it’s much easier to cancel PMI on conventional loans as you build equity.

 Interest rates: In theory, FHA loans should have lower interest rates because the lender takes less risk.
-But the difference is typically minimal (0.17 percent, in recent years), and FHA rates might even come in higher.
-In early 2018, Ellie Mae reported that conventional loan interest rates were only four basis points (or 0.04 percent) higher than the average FHA rate.
+But the difference is typically minimal (0.17%, in recent years), and FHA rates might even come in higher.
+In early 2019, Ellie Mae reported that the average FHA rate was 5.1%.

-Loan limits: In some cases, FHA doesn’t provide enough funding when you need a large loan.
-If you buy particularly expensive property or you’re looking in a hot market, FHA might not work for you.
+Loan limits: In some cases, FHA doesn’t provide enough funding if you need a large loan.
+If you buy an expensive property or you’re looking in a hot market, FHA might not work for you.

 It’s always wise to shop around.
 Compare offers from several different sources—including FHA loans and conventional loans—before you decide to take action.
-Speak with a mortgage professional to get guidance on which programs are right for your situation.
+Speaking with a mortgage professional will help you figure out which programs are right for your situation.